tjeulink/xcal/readme.md

 Why was this forked from master?:

-I forked it for a very very specific use, to simplify calibration for the KeDei touchscreen i have for my raspberry pi.
+I forked it for a very very specific use, to remove text input requirements from the calibration process for the KeDei touchscreen i have for my raspberry pi.

+Why would you want to remove text input requirements?:

+Because now I can calibrate without having a keyboard attached, easier for non permanent setups and debugging.

 Which speciffic touchscreen is this calibrated for?: